Sakamsantparsbees/Sakamsantparsbees/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Hello there earth species,
-My pseudonym is sakamsantparsbees, the modified version of a fish named Sacabambaspis during the Ordovician period.
+My pseudonym is sakamsantparsbees, the modified name of a fish called Sacabambaspis during the Ordovician period.
 Thou my profile appears as a cat, I am actually a fish!
-Just like every earthlings
+Just like every earthlings!

+The programming languages skills I currently have are python, html/css/js and lua.
+Seems like little skills But I will go on my learning adventure from y'all earthlings' docs and tutorials!